johnsonn573/ASM_code_repository/README.md

 ## Converting the remaining cov.gz files to Rdata files.

-We used the following scripts to perform the conversion. \
+We used the following scripts to convert the cov.gz files to Rdata files. \
 cov_to_small_paired_CLL.R (CLL samples) \
 cov_to_small_paired_v2.R (B-cell samples)

 ## QC Filtering

-We filtered out cells with a mean number of reads per CpGs < 5 using the following scripts.
+We filtered out cells with a average number of reads per CpGs < 5 using the following scripts.

 cov_to_small_qc_CLL.R \
 cov_to_small_B01B02B03_qc_v2.R \